-Super Nintendo World at Universal Studios Hollywood is the best 2023 addition at any theme park in the United States.
-Its counterpart in Japan is even better, and the version coming to Epic Universe in Florida will almost certainly surpass both.
+Super Nintendo World at Universal Studios Hollywood is this year’s best addition at any theme park in the US.
+Its counterpart in Japan is even better, and the Florida version coming to Epic Universe in 2025 will be the best yet.
 Expansion is already on the way, with a Donkey Kong mine cart roller coaster being the first addition in Osaka, Orlando, and maybe Los Angeles.
 (Updated November 19, 2023.)

 Despite this, it frankly feels like the video game maker’s back catalog is being underutilized.
 That’s in part after seeing The Super Mario Bros.
 Movie smash through $1 billion at the box office, causing even Disney CEO Bob Iger to congratulate Universal on the tremendous success.
 It’s also in part after seeing what else is rumored for Universal’s Epic Universe theme park, which looks like it’ll have flashes of brilliance and exciting areas…but also, some headscratchers.

 Understandably, Universal wants to diversify its additions in an effort to make Epic Universe and all of its other parks as broadly appealing as possible.
 Universal might have trepidations about leaning too heavily into Nintendo, but that’s truly its best stable of intellectual property that rivals (or surpasses) the vast library of characters at Disney.
 If the performance of the Mario movie is any indication, video games are far more mainstream than many believe–and are one of the “final frontiers” for massive media crossovers.
 In short, Universal should be bullish and bet big on Nintendo as the future of its parks.
 And this wish list is how!